EMD SD50: SD50F

+NS 6333, an SD40E rebuild, at Cresson, Pennsylvania.

 The SD50F was a Canadian cowl unit version equipped with a "Draper taper" (inset section aft of cab for limited rear visibility).
 Sixty were built for the Canadian National Railway as road numbers 5400–5459.
 Early engine problems resulted in a temporary down-rating to 3300 hp.
 Eventually the units were re-rated to 3500 hp; however, like their U.S. cousins, they continued to suffer from relatively low reliability, frequently suffering engine, power assembly, and crankshaft failures.